All right, our two Sean Hannity show, 800-941-Sean.

 So he's missing the point there.

-They later in the interview, he has steel your sources basically have even dropped the story.
+Later in the interview, he asked Steele, your sources basically have even dropped the story.

 They say it's not true.